Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-Final Verdict: Duolingo vs Mondly
+Verdict: Duolingo Or Mondly For Language Learning?

 With the detail covered, let’s get to the final verdict.
 Should you choose Mondly or Duolingo?
 Well, after testing each program, it’s a close call.
 The core program from both companies actually share several similarities, including short lessons, a fun game-like environment and a cheap price tag.
 Ultimately, however, I think Mondly is the winner.